 By now, you might even need to recalibrate those goals.
 After all, as even the most diligent plotter knows, sometimes things can just go off the rails a bit.

-Whether it’s your first time creating an author plan or you’re an old pro, don’t neglect these 6 things.
+Whether it’s your first time creating an author plan or you’re an old pro, don’t neglect these 6 things when goal-setting.

 Mark thinks of goals as similar to outlines for a book.
 You create the outline as a plan—but as you’re writing it, sometimes your characters demand a different course of action and the plot changes.
 “So you can actually be flexible with your goals,” says Mark, “which is at least something that I like to tell myself, so that I don’t go, ‘Oh, wow, I never did this thing.’”